surya-mohapatra/sql-excel-project/README.md

 # 4.
 ![image](https://github.com/surya-mohapatra/sql-excel-project/assets/120099114/5b47dc26-d72a-405f-b288-770355f30821)
 # ANALYSIS
--The largest number of bike rentals occur at Grove St Path during the evening hours followed by Hamilton Park in the morning and Newport path in the afternoon.
+- The largest number of bike rentals occur at Grove St Path during the evening hours followed by Hamilton Park in the morning and Newport path in the afternoon.
 # BUSINESS INSIGHT
 - This data can be used to determine when additional bikes should be provided to customers at certain times of the day.